How to Make Your Own Cryptocurrency

 Creating a token uses someone else’s blockchain, whereas building your own cryptocurrency requires its’ own blockchain.

 For the purposes of this article, we focus on creating a new currency rather than a token.
 That is a procedure we’ll examine in a future article.
-There are two basic issues standing in the way of some who are interested in learning how to make your own cryptocurrency; one legal, one is technical.
+There are two basic issues standing in the way of some who are interested in learning how to make your own cryptocurrency; one is legal, one is technical.

 We won’t waste column space here discussing that many startups attempting to do this fail due to a lack of funding or after getting initial funding (with a failure to raise more capital) but you should know this can be a factor, too.